 For further information on volunteering opportunities in the area or if you are a voluntary organisation seeking more volunteers or support please visit:

 Image 3 caption: A project to repair the roof of the All Saints' and St John's Centre in Stamford received £10,000 from the Community Fund.
-Pictured on the roof are, left to right, Mayor of Stamford Max Sawyer, volunteer business manager Rebecca Goff and Cllr Mike Exton.
+Pictured on the roof are, left to right, Former Mayor of Stamford Max Sawyer, volunteer business manager Rebecca Goff and Cllr Mike Exton.
 Picture: Rutland and Stamford Mercury.